About your teacher

 Continuing Professional Development

-This has also been a part of my professional life through nursing, osteopathy and Pilates.
-I read and study anatomy, physiology and different forms of movement, and attend various classes which always enhance my teaching.
-I am particularly interested in Feldenkrais and yoga.
+This has also been a part of my professional life through nursing, osteopathy, Pilates and Feldenkrais.
+I read about and study different forms of movement, and attend various classes which always enhance my teaching.

 Registered General Nurse